ska-telescope/ska-mid-dish-manager/docs/src/user_guide/update_tz_data.rst

 ID.
 The final outcome is reported asynchronously on the ``lrcFinished`` attribute.

 **Note**:

-* ``TZDataURL`` environment variable must be set on the DishManager device server to the URL of the TZ data file to download.
-It is not provided by the caller.

 * SPFRx must not be ignored (``ignoreSpfrx`` must be ``False``).